 Pocket gophers are medium-sized, burrowing rodents.
-Pocket gophers got their name from the fur-lined pouches that are located outside their mouths that they use to carry food and nesting materials.
-Adult pocket gophers grow to between 6 and 13 inches long.
-Their fur can be black, brown, or nearly white in color.
+Pocket gophers got their name from the fur-lined pouches located outside their mouths that they use to carry food and nesting materials.
+Adult pocket gophers grow to be between six and 13 inches long.
+Their fur can be black, brown, or nearly white.
 They have short, hairless tails, small eyes and ears, and highly sensitive facial whiskers.

 Pocket gophers have short necks, small flattened heads, and strong front legs with large claws.
-Their powerful front quarters have been perfectly developed to meet the rigorous demands of their digging and tunneling lifestyle.
-Their large four front incisors are always visible and also help them dig.
-Their lips are specially designed to close behind their 4 large front incisors to keep dirt out of their mouth.
+Their powerful front quarters are perfectly developed to meet the rigorous demands of their digging and tunneling lifestyle.
+Their large four-front incisors are always visible and also help them dig.
+Their lips are specially designed to close behind their four large front incisors to keep dirt out of their mouth.

 The best way to identify pocket gophers is by their dirt mounds.
 They create mounds of dirt as they dig their tunnels and push loose dirt to the surface.
 Pocket gopher mounds are usually horseshoe or crescent-shaped with a plugged hole off to the side.
-Pocket gophers have the ability to create several of these mounds a day.
+Pocket gophers can create several of these mounds a day.

 Are pocket gophers dangerous?